-My latest publication in Climate Services is about generating trust toward new sea ice information products for increased adoption by users, better-informed risk decisions, and reduced vulnerability of marine mobility sectors:
+My most recent publication in Climate Services is about generating trust toward new sea ice information products for increased adoption by users, better-informed risk decisions, and reduced vulnerability of marine mobility sectors.

 References